Emergency Communications Operator & Fire Dispatcher

-The current annual starting salary is $40,501 annually**, with increases to a maximum of $54,669.
+The current annual starting salary is $43,326 annually, with increases to a maximum of $57,001.
+Residents receive a rate that is 3 percent higher.
 The city offers a generous benefit package that includes two weeks of paid vacation; 11 paid days off in lieu of holidays; 12 days paid sick leave per year; health, dental, and life insurance; and tuition and textbook reimbursement.

 THE SELECTION PROCESS will be job related and will consist of one or more of the following: written job simulation exercise, job performance test, typing test, and/or oral interview.
 Applicants must qualify on all parts of the examination.
 Qualified candidates will be notified of the date, time and location of the examination.